-- 1.9 In coming to its conclusion regarding The Learning Program, the Panel notes, with appreciation, the following: - The programme has clear aims that are appropriate to the programme type and level and are aligned to the college and university mission and sets of goals. - The BSET curriculum is well developed to meet the aims of the programme and structured to provide progression across courses and years. - Theory and practice, and knowledge and skills are well integrated throughout the BSIT curriculum. - The syllabi meet the requirements for a bachelor degree in electronics engineering in terms of breadth and depth. - The programme intended learning outcomes are clearly stated, suitable for the type and level of the programme and aligned to the programme aims and objectives. - There is an industrial training element in the programme, which is relevant and adds a positive value to the achievement of the programme intended learning outcomes.
+- 1.9 In coming to its conclusion regarding The Learning Program, the Panel notes, with appreciation, the following: - The programme has clear aims that are appropriate to the programme type and level and are aligned to the college and university mission and sets of goals. - The curriculum is well developed to meet the aims of the programme and its level and is structured to provide progression across the courses and over years. - Theory and practice, and knowledge and skills are well-integrated throughout the BSEE curriculum. - The syllabi meet the requirements for a bachelor programme in electrical engineering in terms of breadth and depth.

-- The programme utilises a variety of teaching and learning methods which are suitable for the delivery of the learning outcomes and include methods that support students' participation in learning. - There are clear assessment policy and procedures that faculty and students are well aware of and provide a provision for feedback and students' appeal. - 1.10 In terms of improvement, the Panel recommends that the College should: - investigate the possibility of expanding the Senior Design Project into a 2semester, six credit course in the next periodic programme review - ensure the full implantation of the Anti-plagiarism Policy.
+- The programme intended learning outcomes are clearly stated, suitable for the type and level of the programme and are aligned to the programme aims and objectives. - There is an industrial training element in the programme, which is relevant and adds a positive value to the achievement of the programme intended learning outcomes. - The programme utilises a variety of teaching and learning methods, which include methods that support students' participation in their learning. - There are clear assessment policy and procedures that faculty and students are well aware of and provide a provision for feedback and students' appeal. - 1.10 In terms of improvement, the Panel recommends that the College should: - investigate the possibility of expanding the Senior Design Project into 2semesters, six credits course in its next periodic review of the programme - ensure that students benefit from the full-range of the hands on experience the syllabi indicate - ensure the full implantation of the Anti-plagiarism Policy.